The California Trail - Rush to Gold

 the north and south sides of the river, before rejoining at Humboldt Bar.
 Various routes branched out across the Sierra

-as the emigrants made there way to various destinations in
+as the emigrants made there way to

 Early emigrants once called the

 California Trail an elephant, due to the difficult journey.
 If

 you wanted to get to California